spribojac/VBA-challenge/README.md

 There is an additional functionality which returns the stock with the greatest % decrease, greatest % increase, and largest total stock volume for a given year

-The decision was made to split the script into separate modules to allow the script to run more efficiently.
+The attached VBA files include the master script (all functions/calculations combined), and three separate modules to allow the script to run more efficiently if needed

 ### VBA Module descriptions
 -------------------------------------------------------------------------------------------------------------------------------------------------
-There are 3 modules in total and each module has the following function:
+There are 4 modules in total and each module has the following function:
  - Module 1 - extracts the data listed above
- - Module 2 - applies conditional formatting to the yearly change
+ - Module 2 - applies conditional formatting to the yearly change and percent change.
  - Module 3 - returns the stock with the greatest % decrease, greatest % increase, and largest total stock volume for a given year
+ - Module 5 - combined script containing all module functions listed above

 ### Screenshots
 -------------------------------------------------------------------------------------------------------------------------------------------------